oroinc/documentation/user_guide/my_oro/my_user_emails.rst

 -  **Forward** (forward an email to a different recipient).

    .. image:: /user_guide/img/getting_started/emails/reply_reply_all_forward.jpg
-      :alt: How to reply
+      :alt: Use the drop-down to click reply, reply all or forward a selected email

    .. image:: /user_guide/img/getting_started/emails/reply_all.jpg
-      :alt: How to reply all
+      :alt: Reply all dialog is displayed

    .. image:: /user_guide/img/getting_started/emails/forward.jpg
-      :alt: How to forward an email
+      :alt: Forward dialog is displayed

 -  **Download Attachment** (download the attached file, if available).

    .. image:: /user_guide/img/getting_started/emails/download_attachment.jpg
-      :alt: How to download attachment
+      :alt:  A link to download an attachment is displayed at the bottom of the email

 .. finish_my_emails